Gilbert model: Influences

-Like Marx, Max Weber agreed that social class is determined mostly based on unequal distribution of economic power and hence the unequal distribution of opportunity.
-He also saw that honour, status and social prestige were key factors in determining what social class people belong to.
-"Life-styles" such as where a person lives and the schools they attend are very important in determining social class.
+Like Marx, Max Weber agreed that social class is determined mostly based on the unequal distribution of economic power and hence the unequal distribution of opportunity.
+However, he also saw that honour, status and social prestige were key factors in determining what social class people belong to.
+According to Weber, "life-styles", such as where a person lives and the schools they attend, are very important in determining social class.
 "Life-chances" also determined social class.
 If a person becomes a respectable member of society it will raise their social class.
 Party affiliations can also influence social class.